 Other celebrity visitors also spoke highly of Kerala’s ayurvedic resorts, expressing deep satisfaction and gratitude for the services.
 They include the notable Italian film director Bernardo Bertolucci, German actress Ingeborg Schoener, pop singer Madonna, actress Demi Moore and even our ex-prime minister Atal Behari Vajpayee.
 Ayurvedic treatments are offered with strict adherence to traditional practices.

 Private organizations responded smartly to the growing fascination of international travelers towards Ayurvedic treatments, taking Ayurvedic medical tourism in Kerala to newer heights.
-Countless spas, resorts, hotels and retreats have sprung since last few years, consistently maintaining a higher stay back period of travelers.
+Countless spas, resorts, hotels, and retreats have sprung up in the last few years, consistently maintaining a higher stay-back period for travelers.

 In a commendable step, Kerala Tourism introduced a grading system to maintain the quality standard of Ayurvedic medical tourism in Kerala.
 Two categories are launched – “Green Leaf” and “Olive Leaf”.

-Centers and institutions offering 5-star category services are awarded the Green Leaf gradation while those offering 3-star category services fall under Olive Leaf category.
-Such gradation helps travelers identify their needs, properly suiting their pockets, and make an informed decision.
+Centers and institutions offering 5-star category services are awarded the Green Leaf gradation while those offering 3-star category services fall under the Olive Leaf category.
+Such gradation helps travelers identify their needs, assess their budget, and make an informed decision.

 Image Source : somatheeram.org

 ‘Pizhichil’ and ‘Abhyangam’ are signature massages of this resort which are integrated with yoga and meditation sessions.
-Patients afflicted with paralysis and acute arthritis and those suffering from hypertension, high cholesterol and diabetes can avail these special massages.
+Patients afflicted with paralysis and acute arthritis and those seeking to lower hypertension, cholesterol, and blood sugar can avail of these special massages.

 The massages are meant to serve long-term goals.
 The sessions normally continue for weeks.
 In Pizichil, several herbal oils in the lukewarm state are massaged on patients with paralysis and nervous disorders.
 Abhyangam involves oil massage for obese and diabetic patients.